How our Quotation Forms can Help (5 productivity boosters)

 In an EXW agreement, the seller’s responsibility ends once the goods are made available for pickup at their premises.
 The buyer assumes all costs and risks from that point onward.
 This term is commonly used when the buyer has better logistics arrangements or prefers to have full control over the transportation process.

-Example: A U.S. company purchasing machinery from a German manufacturer might use the EXW term.
+Example 1: A U.S. company purchasing machinery from a German manufacturer might use the term EXW.
 The German seller prepares the machinery for pickup at their factory, and the U.S. buyer arranges all aspects of transportation and importation.

 CIF is commonly used for sea and inland waterway transport.
 The seller covers the cost of the goods, insurance, and freight to the destination port.
 The risk transfers to the buyer once the goods are loaded on the vessel.
 This term is attractive to buyers as it minimizes their initial logistics burden.

-Example: An Australian agricultural exporter uses CIF terms to sell wheat to a buyer in Egypt.
-The seller covers the costs up to the port in Alexandria, ensuring a smooth and attractive deal for the buyer.
+Example 2: An Australian agricultural exporter uses CIF terms to sell wheat to a buyer in Egypt.
+The seller covers the costs up to the port in Alexandria, providing a buyer‑friendly arrangement where major logistics are handled by the seller.

 Conclusion